robertknight/duckface/README.md

             std::string toString() const;
         }

- 2. Run `dface.rb Stringer.if.h` to create the `Stringer` class, which is an interface pointer that can wrap any object which has a compatible `toString()` method.
+ 2. Run `duckface.rb Stringer.if.h` to create the `Stringer` class, which is an interface pointer that can wrap any object which has a compatible `toString()` method.
     Normally you would integrate this step into the build-system for your project.